chef-boneyard/omnibus/README.md

 ## Announcement

+Starting with omnibus cookbook version 5.0.0:

+This cookbook requires Chef Infra Client 14 or later

 Starting with omnibus cookbook version 4.0.0:

 - Chef 11 is no longer supported, since 12.5.1 is required to use [chef-ingredient](https://github.com/chef-cookbooks/chef-ingredient).
 If needed, you can pin to omnibus version `3.2.x` to preserve the old functionality.